-These objectives were met by testing during operation of the unit at base load.
-The second objective was enhanced by using both instrumental (FTIR) and "conventional" (DNPH/HPLC, GC, etc.) reference methods for measuring the emissions of formaldehyde (H_2CO) and other volatile organic compounds (VOC).
+The first objective was met by testing during operation of the unit at base load.
+The second objective was enhanced by using both instrumental (FTIR) and "conventional" (DNPH/HPLC, GC, etc.) reference methods for measuring the emissions of formaldehyde ( $H_2CO$ ) and other volatile organic compounds (VOC).
 The monitoring and testing of formaldehyde and VOC emissions were of critical importance in meeting the objectives.
-The monitoring and testing of the emissions of other compounds were of secondary importance; these compounds included NO_x (NO and NO_2), CO, NH3, CH4, H2O and CO2.
+The monitoring and testing of the emissions of other compounds were of secondary importance; these compounds included $NO_x$ (NO and $NO_2$ ), CO, NH4, CH4, H2O and CO2.